 The Goya Levin Book

-A must-have for everyone who playes a Goya or Levin guitar and wants to know the history.
+A must-have for everyone who plays a Goya or Levin guitar and wants to know the history.

 – where and when Herman Levin learned to make guitars